hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_conducting_experimen_15a86695-41d3-4d75-bd54-f78d9b6a23be-0_2.content.md

 # AI Research in Zero-G

 Welcome to our website dedicated to the exciting world of artificial intelligence research in zero-gravity environments!
-Our team of AInauts and their trusty AI companions are constantly pushing the boundaries of what's possible in space-based experimentation.
+Our team of Ainautes and their trusty AI companions are constantly pushing the boundaries of what's possible in space-based experimentation.

 ## About Us